WebexCommunity/webex-node-bot-framework/docs/contributing.md

 #### Test

 Before submitting a pull request, please validate that all tests work and are augmented as necessary, to test your new functionality.
-It is reccomended that you familiarize yourself with the tests BEFORE begining any feature related work.
+It is recommended that you familiarize yourself with the tests BEFORE beginning any feature related work.

-The tests require the following environment variables which will be read in from a .env file if one is available.
+The tests require the following environment variables which will be read in from a .env file, in the test directory, if one is available.
 | Variable| Value | Purpose                    |
 | --------------- | -------------- | ------------------------------ |
 |BOT_API_TOKEN             | Token of a bot created on [Webex For Developers](https://developer.webex.com/my-apps/new/bot)| Identity of bot to test framework with.
 There is no need to have any actual bot code associated with this token, in fact its probably better if there isnt.|